EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 	return 0;
 }
 ```
-_This is a pretty simplified program, but you can still see, that it is not necessary to _
+_This is a pretty simplified program, but you can still see, that it is not necessary to have the print_hello function in the main file_

+We can split this code into multiple files